bendtherules/bendtherules.github.com/posts/hooks-is-not-just-about-functions.md

 ## 1. State Slices (or Partial isolated state)

 **Partial** - Instead of one big object, we can create and manage state slices separately.
+Initialize it, update it without thinking about other slices.

+**Isolated** - WIth reusable logic, you want to make sure that two slice namespaces never collide.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODk3NzEwMzE1LC0xNDgwNDMwMzYxLDEzMD
+eyJoaXN0b3J5IjpbMjMyMDYwMTM5LC0xNDgwNDMwMzYxLDEzMD
 I4ODA4MjddfQ==
 -->